Shota (dance): History

 Shota originated as a traditional Albanian dance from Kosovo.
-It was originally choreographed in Yugoslavia by the Shota professional ensemble from Pristina, named after the dance.
 The Albanian traditional dance of Shota was choreographed by Olga Skovran for the Serbian Ensemble "Kolo" in 1952, and a song based on its melody became widely popular in the 1970s in Yugoslavia.
+Shota professional ensemble from Pristina was named after the dance.

 The popularization of the dance in Yugoslavia helped the dance spread to the southern Danube Gorge in the 1970s, reach the northern side in the 1990s after borders opened, and more recently gain popularity at Romanian events in Banat.

 In March 2013, the Assembly of Republic of Kosovo approved a law which makes the Shota ensemble a part of the cultural activities of the National Ensemble of Songs and Dances.

-Since the time of its inception the community keeps organising events that replicates the dance form Shota and are socially very active in areas of cleanliness, awareness about the dance form and the dress codes related to it.
+Since its inception, the community has been organising events that replicate the dance form Shota and are socially very active in areas of cleanliness, awareness about the dance form and the dress codes related to it.